anup-bit/Pizza-Sales-Dashboard/README.md

 # Pizza-Sales-Dashboard
-Pizaa Sales Dashboard using Power BI
+Pizaa Sales Dashboard using Power BI and MYSQL